Have Gun Will Travel

 "Nice, really nice."
 He seemed to respect my choice in toys.
 I took that to be a compliment.
 I pulled out my favorite guns and handed one to Harry.
 He handled them reverently and commented on the action, "Sweet.
 Cassandra, what do you have loaded in these?"

 I smiled.
 "A little bit of this and that.
-I worked out the load problem on the bullets and have them with some treats encased."
+I worked out the load problem on the bullets and have some treats encased in them."

 "Holy water and what?"
 He looked interested.
 Guys always got excited by my toys.

-"That for me to know and you to find out," grinning I handed one of them back to Harry.
+"That's for me to know and you to find out," grinning, I handed one of them back to Harry.
 He had placed the one he had looked at back into the appropriate spot.
 I gave him the other one he had not picked up.
 He turned it and saw his initials on the grip.

 "You had this made this for me?"
 I was happy to see him pleased.
-I had this little treat designed a while ago and felt he needed something to perk him up.
+I had this little treat designed a while ago and held it until I felt he needed something to perk him up.

 "Of course, Harry.
 Once the gunsmith finished them I christened them with his blood while I feasted.
 They were doubly blessed by their maker's hard work and life's blood."
 Only Harry would appreciate such a thoughtful gift.
 I beamed at his look of awe.

 Harry nodded and began to work the action on the revolver.
-I had the guns for a while.
-Very few people used revolvers nowadays but I had always liked the way they felt.
-I thought for a moment and realized had I not killed that gunsmith he would have long been dust by now.
+I'd had the guns for a while.
+Very few people used revolvers nowadays, but I had always liked the way they felt.
+I thought for a moment and realized had I not killed that gunsmith, he would have long been dust by now.
 Time sure flew.

-I pulled out a box of ammo to go with the gun and handed it over saying, "Red tipped ones are for vampires and blue tipped humans.
+I pulled out a box of ammo to go with the gun and handed it over saying, "Red-tipped ones are for vampires, and blue-tipped for humans.
 The humans can be killed with the red ones also but why waste good ammo?"

 Harry smiled and said, "You no longer owe me a new knife!"
 He put the gun down slowly and walked to his coat, "Let me give you a little something I have had for you."

-I clapped my hands softly.
+I clapped my hands lightly.
 What woman doesn't like presents?

 He reached inside his jacket and pulled out a small box.
 I sat down and slowly opened the box.
-He had my initials etched lightly on the case inside.
+He'd had my initials etched on the case inside.
 I opened to see a PDA.

-"That should throw off Kirk and who ever his partner is.
+"That should throw off Kirk and whoever his partner is.
 They all still think crosses will automatically harm us."
-Harry smiled.
 Not discounting what damage they could do to some vampires, it wasn't all vampires who reacted to crosses.

-"Yes, that is their fault for believing what they see and read.
+"Yes, that is their fault for believing what they see on the screen and read in trashy novels.
 Sheesh, like we don't write books and make movies?
-Some of the best blood suckers out there are in the business."
-I replied and Harry joined me in a laugh.
-Some of Hollywood had it right while other bits were carefully crafted misdirection.
-Since it looked like we were under some scrutiny it would be in our best interests to keep the watchers off balance.
+Some of the best blood suckers out there are in the business," I replied, and Harry joined me in a laugh.
+Some of Hollywood had it right while other aspects were carefully crafted misdirection.
+Since it looked like we were under some scrutiny, it would be in our best interests to keep the watchers off balance.